medin-marine/medin-guidelines/README.md

 Please use [Issues](https://github.com/medin-marine/medin-guidelines/issues) to log a new idea.

 Please see the [MEDIN Guidelines webpage](https://medin.org.uk/data-standards/medin-data-guidelines) for the full list of current MEDIN guidelines.

+All content within this repository is publicly available and is held under [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).